DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-28-changes-to-the-welcome-email.md

 <!-- markdownlint-disable MD001 MD025 -->

-Once a user has been onboarded to an organisation in Publish, they receive a welcome email the first time they sign in.
+Once a user has been onboarded, they receive a welcome email the first time they sign in.

-As part of our notification email audit, we found that our welcome email had some content that was out of date and a link that didn't work.
+As part of our notification email audit, we found that our welcome email had some content that was out of date and a link that didn’t work.

 It also contained detailed instructions that are unnecessary.
 For example, the ‘Add course’ flow is designed to guide the user through the process of adding a course so instructions in an email for how to add a course is not required.